finalpatch/decklink4d/README.md

 	},

-  On Mac, you need to tell the compiler to compile for 32-bit because right now 64-bit does not work due to a compiler issue.
-You also need to link in the required frameworks:
+  On Mac, you need to tell the compiler to compile for 32-bit because right now 64-bit does not work due to a compiler issue:

 	"dflags": [ "-m32" ],
-	"lflags": [ "-framework", "DeckLinkAPI", "-framework", "CoreFoundation" ],